 “Where’d you get those Christmas cards?”
 It’s the question we all love to hear after choosing, creating and sending our Christmas cards each year.
 And the answer (for us, at least!) is always Pear Tree.
 The cards that everyone loves the most are usually part of our Golden Pears collection, an honor reserved for our most amazing, most unique Christmas cards.

 These unique Christmas card ideas may have special interactive features like our new spinner cards, or picture frame cards.
 They may have multiple pages like our photo book cards, or unusual shapes like our ornament cards.
 And any card with a ribbon is automatically given the Golden Pear mark of awesomeness!
-Here are some of our new Golden Pears for 2013.
+Here are some of our new Golden Pears.

 A spinning wheel rotates inside these unique Christmas cards when you flick the edge, and either four of your favorite photos appear through the cut-out on the front or your favorite holiday message spins around.
 Your friends and family will love getting interactive with these Christmas cards!

 I love my Christmas card.
 It is my entire year all wrapped into a beautiful card, simple and elegant.
 All the details of it are perfect and reflect a subtle story… one that I wanted to share.

 It all starts with the picture.
 I really like the picture of my husband and I. It was taken on my brother’s wedding day this August.
 The limo had just dropped us off at a bar, and we were toasting to their marriage with a room full of friends.
 It was the perfect moment.
 After 6 years of marriage, I think the picture shows we are plainly happy (and absolutely relieved it wasn’t our wedding day so that we can sit back and enjoy).
 That month we went to three weddings.
 The summer of weddings as we call it.
 Sharing in the start of three marriages makes you reflect on how good yours is and all that you’ve learned in the past years.
 It’s a good picture for that reason.
 A great picture even.